1. There’s a thriving beer scene.

 TIP: Look for the fully retractable glass roof opens and closes and the human-made creek that runs through the center.
 A fish pond is stocked with local trout.

 6. Seeing the city’s attractions is affordable.

-Overview: Buy a Visit Salt Lake Connect Pass that offers 50-80 percent off regular admission fees to attractions covered by the pass.
+Overview: Buy a Visit Salt Lake Connect Pass at www.visitsaltlake.com/things-to-do/connect-pass that offers 50-80 percent off regular admission fees to attractions covered by the pass.

-Tip: Make sure your smart phone is charged, so you can use your phone to present your electronic pass at the area’s sights.
+Tip: Make sure your smart phone is charged, so you can use your phone to present your electronic pass at the area’s attractions.

 For more information: